 Deer management takes place on the Strathfarrar estates and may have implications for your walking or climbing plans.

-During the summer season (end of March to end of October) vehicle access is available to everyone, though controlled by a gate-keeper and subject to a number of conditions.
+During the summer season (1 April 2020 to end of October) vehicle access is available to everyone, though controlled by a gate-keeper and subject to a number of conditions.
 You do not need to advise Mountaineering Scotland if you wish to visit the glen during the summer access period.